Working with Cin7 Core’s API

 As mentioned in the previous videos, you can send a sale, and then send various updates as you need to mark something PICKED, PACKED, INVOICED etc. Let’s start with the Order Lines, then Pick, and look at a practical example.

-Obviously, there are several hundred different API calls so therefore we suggest a 1-1 discussion with us if you have specific client needs, but hopefully this is a good overview of some of the common best practises and first steps with the DEAR Inventory API.
+Obviously, there are several hundred different API calls, so we suggest a 1-1 discussion with us if you have specific client needs, but hopefully this is a good overview of some of the common best practises and first steps with the Cin7 Core Inventory API.